CPS4AI/OpenMeteor/README.md

 * Finally, the `makefile` (line 4-15) contains the descriptions of the arguments accepted by the executable.

 ---
-For questions, please create git issues; for eventual replies, you can also reach out to [19950512dy@gmail.com](19950512dy@gmail.com)

 ## Citing
 ```text